 For OEM customers, Headwall's Raman technology enables small instruments in high volume that deliver very precise measurement accuracy.
 A wide range of laser-excitation wavelengths are available.

-The ability to chemically inspect materials based on molecular vibrations is the essence of Raman imaging.
+The ability to chemically inspect materials based on molecular vibrations is the essence of Raman imaging spectroscopy.
 Headwall's Raman technology is applicable throughout the manufacturing process, from quality assurance to compound API identification to counterfeit analysis.
 In the pharmaceutical industry, Raman technology is readily deployed in the R&D laboratory or as an in-line process analytical instrument.

 Raman spectroscopy uses visible or near-infrared laser light.
 With multiple entrance slits, Headwall's Raman spectrometers are unique in that multiple laser wavelengths can be deployed.
 With multiple slits, the Raman Explorer™ is capable of generating spectral results of 4,000